10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Johnston Canyon to Upper Falls is a 5.5 km out-and-back hiking trail located near Banff in Alberta.
 The hike is moderately challenging and takes approximately 2 hours to complete.
 It is also popular for hiking and snowshoeing in winter.

 The hike takes you through all types of trails, including wide paths and narrow bridges.
-The hike leads to the Johnston Canyon lower falls and the magnificent 30-metre high Upper Falls.
-From Upper Falls continue upwards for 265 m until you come across an excellent viewpoint.
+The hike leads to the Johnston Canyon lower falls and the magnificent 30-metre-high Upper Falls.
+From Upper Falls, continue upwards for 265 m until you come across an excellent viewpoint.

 Upper Grassi Lakes Trail